 Quick Fixes for RAV4 AC Smell: Drain, Vents, Fan

-Start by checking and clearing the AC drain under the passenger footwell—blowing compressed air through it removes the standing water that feeds odors.
+Start by checking and clearing the AC drain under the passenger footwell.
+Blowing compressed air through it removes the standing water that feeds odors.
 Next, spray a foaming evaporator cleaner into the vents and let it sit for 30 minutes to kill mold and bacteria.
-Finally, run the fan (no heat or AC) for a few minutes after parking to dry the evaporator and prevent moisture from returning.
+Finally, run the fan (no heat or AC) for a few minutes after parking to dry the evaporator and keep moisture from building up again.

 Clear The Drain

 One simple step often fixes a musty RAV4 smell: clear the AC drain so water can exit the evaporator housing.
-You’ll perform basic drain maintenance to regain control over moisture control and stop stagnant water from feeding mold.
-Locate the rubber drain tube under the passenger side, then use compressed air or a flexible pick to push out leaves, sludge, or silt—don’t poke blindly; be gentle and deliberate.
+Find the rubber drain tube under the passenger side, then use compressed air or a flexible pick to push out leaves, sludge, or silt.
+Be gentle and deliberate.

-After clearing, run the fan with AC off for several minutes to dry the evaporator housing and verify flow.
-Check the drain regularly, especially in humid areas, to prevent recurrence.
-If the smell persists despite a clear drain, escalate to deeper cleaning options rather than repeating the same quick fix.
+After clearing, run the fan with AC off for several minutes to dry the evaporator housing and confirm the drain is flowing.
+Check the drain regularly, especially in humid climates.
+If the smell continues despite a clear drain, move on to deeper cleaning rather than repeating the same step.

 Spray Evaporator Foam

-Use a foaming evaporator cleaner made for automotive AC systems to attack mold and bacteria trapped in the evaporator core—apply it through the fresh‑air intake with the fan running so the foam penetrates the core and neutralizes odors at the source.
-Before you spray, clear the AC drain tube so cleaner and loosened grime won’t pool and recontaminate the system.
-Aim for targeted evaporator maintenance every six months to stop growth before it starts; this is practical odor prevention that keeps your cabin liberated from stale air.
-Follow product instructions, run the fan on high for a few minutes post‑treatment to move foam through the core, and repeat on a schedule.
-If smell persists, inspect cabin filter and intake for lingering debris.
+Use a foaming evaporator cleaner made for automotive AC systems.
+Apply it through the fresh-air intake with the fan running so the foam penetrates the evaporator core and neutralizes odors at the source.
+Before spraying, clear the AC drain tube so loosened grime won’t pool and recontaminate the system.

 Run Fan To Dry